-In Georgia, assault and battery crimes consist of simple assault, aggravated assault, simple battery, battery, and aggravated battery.
-Assault in Georgia is an attempt to cause physical injury to another person—for instance, attempting to strike someone with a hand or object, and missing.
-Assault also is any intentional act or threat of action that reasonably causes a person to feel afraid of impending violence.
-Threatening to beat up someone or to "break your arm,” when said in a menacing or angry manner, is assault if it appears that the assailant has the ability to carry out the threat and the victim believes or could reasonably believe that he is about to be struck or injured.
-(Ga.
-Code Ann. §16-5-20.)
+Assault.
+Assault in Georgia is an attempt to cause physical injury to another person—for instance, attempting to strike someone with a hand or object and missing.
+Assault also includes any intentional act or threat of action that reasonably causes a person to feel afraid of impending violence.
+Threatening to beat up someone or to "break your arm" can be assault if it appears that the assailant has the ability to carry out the threat and the victim reasonably believes the assailant is about to do so.

 A person convicted of an aggravated assault or aggravated battery faces the following penalties:

 Minimum sentences apply when an offender commits aggravated assault or battery:

 For instance, a person who commits aggravated assault or battery against a public safety officer (defined as law enforcement, firefighter, emergency health workers, and correctional officers) faces a minimum prison sentence of three, five, or ten years depending on the circumstances involved.
 Similar minimum penalties apply when victims include school personnel or students, family members or intimate partners, court officers, or adults age 65 or older.
 The harshest penalty—25 to 50 years in prison—applies to an aggravated assault involving the intent to rape a child younger than 14.

 Someone who already has one or more felony convictions on his criminal record can be required to serve the maximum sentence for aggravated assault or battery.
 Other enhanced sentences may apply if the offender committed the crime based on bias, prejudice, or hate.